OutOfSyncStudios/logstash-relay/README.md

 ### [AWS Lambda Function](#awslambda)
 <a name="awslambda"></a>
 The service is also available to be run in a completely serverless environment by utilizing it as an AWS Lambda Function connected through CloudFormation and API Gateway.
-To use this mode, you must have access to an AWS Account ID that has permissions to create and use CloudFormation, S3, API Gateway, CloudFront, and Lambda resources.
+To use this mode, the AWS credentials must have permissions to create and use CloudFormation, S3, API Gateway, CloudFront, and Lambda resources.

 #### [Installation, Packaging, and Deployment](#awslambda-installation)
 <a name="awslambda-installation"></a>

-These steps support Linux and Mac only.
-When using Windows environment locally, it is recommended that a staging AWS EC2 instance with NVM(NodeJS) and Python is setup and used.
+These steps support MacOS and Linux.
+When using Windows environment locally, it is recommended that a staging AWS EC2 Linux instance with NVM(NodeJS) and Python is setup and used.

-  1. If it is not already, install the [AWS CLI](https://aws.amazon.com/cli/) to your staging environment (mac/linx only).
+  1. If it is not already, install the [AWS CLI](https://aws.amazon.com/cli/) on the staging environment (MacOS/Linux only).
   2. Clone the git repo:
   ```shell
   $ git clone https://github.com/MediaXPost/logstash-relay.git